Thank you 2020 MOA Conference Sponsors!!

 5. MOA supports having all county extension agents in Montana receive adequate instruction on organic methods to advise their constituents on this subject. – Submitted by Bob Quinn

-6. MOA supports focusing on the value of nutrition, environmental benefits, and dollars produced per acre or animal unit for organic production. – Submitted by Bob Quinn
+6. MOA supports focusing on the value of nutrition, human health, environmental benefits, and dollars produced per acre or animal unit for organic production.
+(11/18/2020 to language updated to include "human health" after MOA Policy Discussion). – Submitted by Bob Quinn

 7. MOA supports all efforts to process more of Montana's organic food, which is produced in Montana and encourages the development of better distribution of these Montana products to local, regional, national, and international markets. – Submitted by Bob Quinn

-8. MOA supports all efforts to perfect organic biological controls of disease, weeds, and pests. – Submitted by Bob Quinn
+8. MOA supports all efforts to develop organic biological controls of disease, weeds, and pests.
+(11/18/2020 the word "perfect" was changed to "develop" after MOA Policy Discussion Session). – Submitted by Bob Quinn

 9. MOA supports all efforts to improve soil health-building practices in organic production. – Submitted by Bob Quinn